 This will allow the emergence of new airlines - surpassing the old ones in terms of efficiency and customer orientation - with much better and more environmentally sustainable concepts.

-Carrier of the virus
+Transmitter of the virus

 The airlines are increasingly in the public eye in the context of the crisis.
 Many passengers can't wait for flights to return to normal as soon as possible so they can go about their usual business.
 Not to mention the many people who, after the ongoing quarantine, are longing for a relaxing holiday on the beach and in freedom.